magland/level-up-linux/README.md

 Prerequisites: ask the internet how you would get curl installed on your system (if it's not already installed)

 For some background, ask ChatGPT some basics about gzipped tarballs
-- I'm new to Linux.
+- I'm new to Linux and 4 years old.
 Explain what a gzipped tarball is.
 - I'm new to Linux.
 Explain how I can download a file from the terminal using curl.
 - I'm new to Linux.
 Explain how I can unpack/extract a gzipped tarball from the terminal.